#17 In the Judging a Photograph Series

 In a bright and sunny place like a beach it’s really important to remember that my phone is guessing how to expose the photo using just the middle of the image.
 Anyone wearing a hat or standing with the sun behind them will be in too much shadow for their face to be visible, unless I get a close-up.
 Often my family won’t let me take their picture so instead I look for nice shots of the landscape.

-Three Tips for Shooting Beach Landscapes on a Phone
+Three Tips for Shooting Landscapes on a Phone at the Beach

 First to make sure that the horizon is near the top or near the bottom of the photo.
 This means the phone will get a nice exposure of the main part of the picture.